I beg to move,

 A survey by the Rainbow Trust found that more than half of parents who were working at the time their child died did not feel they were given enough time to cope, and that 50% took at least one month off work.
 Paid bereavement leave needs to sit alongside a wider package of bereavement support, both for the parents, through psychological support, and for employers, through ensuring that they are able to put in appropriate frameworks and bereavement policies to manage the needs of not only the employee concerned but the business and wider workforce.

 I congratulate the hon.
 Gentleman on securing this important debate.
 I welcome the Government’s commitment to supporting the hon.
 Member for Thirsk and Malton (Kevin Hollinrake), as I hope that Members across the House will.
 I have a family in my constituency who lost a young child in very difficult circumstances—they do not wish to be named—and their point to me was that when somebody is bereaved there is often a lot of support at the time, but the psychological consequences continue long after that support has gone away and people forget what happened.
 Does the hon.
-Gentleman agree that it is important that ongoing psychological counselling support is made available in both the training for employers and to bereaved parents?
+Gentleman agree that ongoing psychological counselling support should be made available to bereaved parents, and that the training for employers should convey the importance of such ongoing counselling?

 I could not agree more.
 Grief affects everyone differently, and it can sometimes be months or even years before the true ramifications and consequences of someone’s experience really hit home.
 Grief can also potentially be the start of a cycle of behaviour that can lead to far more destructive circumstances, particularly in the family home.
 It is not uncommon for families who have suffered an extreme bereavement situation to end up breaking down completely, often, as the hon.
 Lady mentioned, because support in the early days and weeks might be good, but there is not sufficient follow-up to ensure that people do not go down the wrong path.